rjtmahinay/blog-rjtmahinay/clcs3z45r000308mdgn6sfelw.md

 ### Creating Properties

 Just like in Spring Boot, we want to configure our custom property class.
-It uses the same syntax in Spring called **@ConfigurationProperties**
+It uses the same syntax in Spring called **ConfigurationProperties**

 ```java
 // The value of the annotation is the name of your property